Thomas-Heusdens/seo-metadata-microservice/ARCHITECTURE.md

  │    ├── HomeView.java                  # Contains logic and styling of homepage
  │    ├── LoginView.java                 # Contains logic and styling of login form
  │    ├── MainLayout.java                # Contains the navigation
- │    └── RegisterView.java              # Contains logic and styling of register form
+ │    ├── RegisterView.java              # Contains logic and styling of register form
+ │    └── SeoAnalysisView.java           # Displays the result of the fetch to api/seo/analyze
  │
  ├── SeoMetadataMicroserviceApplication.java
  ├── application.properties